One of the important events that occurred in the month of Muharram was the Battle of Karbala.

 - Habeeb bn Mdhahrir al Asadi

-- Hurr ibn Yazeed ibn Muawiyah (a commander of the Umayyad who turns to defend Husayn along with six other and son of Yazid ibn Muawiyah)
+- Hurr ibn Yazeed ibn Muawiyah (a commander of the Umayyad who turns to defend Husayn along with six others and the son of Yazid ibn Muawiyah)

 - Abdullah ibn al Umair al Kalbi